GunnarGriese/ga4-conversions-to-bq/README.md

 ## Setup

 1. Enable the Google Analytics Admin API in the Google Cloud Console.
-2. Add the Compute Engine default service account (`<your-project-id>-compute@developer.gserviceaccount.com`) as a user in the GA4 property with the "Viewer" permission.
+2. Add the App Engine default service account (`<your-project-id>@appspot.gserviceaccount.com`) as a user in the GA4 property with the "Viewer" permission (assuming using a Gen 1 function).
 3. Add a `.env.yaml` file to include the following environment variables:

 ```yaml